-The global COVID-19 pandemic continues to rapidly evolve.
-The extent of the impact of the COVID-19 on our business, operations and development timelines and plans remains uncertain, and will depend on certain developments, including the duration and spread of the outbreak and its impact on our development activities, planned clinical trial enrollment, future trial sites, contract research organizations (CROs), third-party manufacturers, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
-The ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
-To the extent possible, we are conducting business as usual, with necessary or advisable modifications to employee travel and with our employees working remotely.
-We will continue to actively monitor the rapidly evolving situation related to COVID-19 and may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
-At this point, the extent to which the COVID-19 pandemic may affect our business, operations and development timelines and plans, including the resulting impact on our expenditures and capital needs, remains uncertain.
+The global COVID-19 pandemic continues to evolve.
+The extent of the impact of the COVID-19 pandemic on our business, operations and development timelines and plans remains uncertain, and will depend on certain developments, including the duration and spread of the outbreak and its impact on our development activities, ongoing and planned future clinical trial enrollment, current and future trial sites, contract research organizations (CROs), third-party manufacturers, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
+To the extent possible, we are conducting business as usual, with necessary or advisable modifications to our employee travel and work processes, including having our employees work from home (which our employees did almost exclusively between March 2020 and June 2021) and as part of a hybrid model both in our offices and also from home (which we are currently executing).
+We will continue to actively monitor the evolving situation related to COVID-19 and may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
+At this point, the ultimate extent to which the COVID-19 pandemic may affect our business, operations and development timelines and plans, including the resulting impact on our expenditures and capital needs, remains uncertain and is subject to change.

 We were incorporated in the State of Delaware in January 2018, and are headquartered in San Diego, California.
-Our research and development team is primarily based in San Diego, California, with a portion of our management team based in the San Francisco Bay Area.
+Our research and development team is primarily based in San Diego, California, with a portion of our management team based in San Francisco, California.